mbalabanov/tier-guided-tours/README.md

 This challenge is part of the CraftHack 2022 Hackathon (May 6 - 8).
 The challenge description is here: https://crafthack.crafthub.events/TIER%20challenge_CraftHack_2022.pdf

-## Running the Web App
+## How to Run the Web App
-The solution presented in this repository was created using Tumult Hype 4.
+The solution presented in this repository was created using _Tumult Hype 4_.
 The solution can be found here online: https://marincomics.com/tier-tours/tier-guided-tours.html Please kindly note that all the features of this web prototype work fine on a desktop browser but the maps will not work in Safari on an iPhone unless you use the function "Add to Home Screen" and then launch it from there.

 Of course, you can clone the repository and run _tier-guided-tours.html_ locally.